Concepts for configuring thread pools

 JGroups connection pool

-Use the metrics vendor_jgroups_tcp_get_thread_pool_size to monitor the total JGroup threads in the pool and vendor_jgroups_tcp_get_thread_pool_size_active for the threads active in the pool.
+Use metrics to monitor the total JGroup threads in the pool and for the threads active in the pool.
+When using TCP as the JGroups transport protocol, the metrics vendor_jgroups_tcp_get_thread_pool_size and vendor_jgroups_tcp_get_thread_pool_size_active are available for monitoring.
+When using UDP, the metrics vendor_jgroups_udp_get_thread_pool_size and vendor_jgroups_udp_get_thread_pool_size_active are available.
 This is useful to monitor that limiting the Quarkus thread pool size keeps the number of active JGroup threads below the maximum JGroup thread pool size.

 Load Shedding